Updated on May 16th, 2023

 What is a Subsidized Stafford Loan?

 Subsidized federal Stafford loans come with one obvious perk.
-While your student is enrolled at least half-time and during the six-month grace period, the government covers all of the interest.
+While your student is enrolled at least half-time and during the six-month grace period, the federal government pays the interest.

 Only undergraduate students are eligible for subsidized Direct Stafford loans, and there are additional limits to how much a student can borrow in this category.
 Plus, the student has to have a demonstrated financial need, so not everyone will qualify.